How To Protect Yourself From The Weakening Ringgit?

 2. Bonds

-Bonds are another safe instrument to invest in compared to equities and provide a steady stream of income in the form of coupons.
+This is another safe instrument to invest in compared to equities.
+It also provides a steady stream of income in the form of coupons.
 Bonds are normally issued over-the-counter by private firms, government and quasi-government institutions, such as Khazanah, and can be traded like regular stocks on the market.
 They come in a few types: commercial paper, medium term notes and long-term bonds.

 One advantage of buying Malaysian bonds is that our bonds such as Malaysian Government Securities (MGS) and Malaysian Treasury Bills (MTB) are exempted from interest income tax and capital appreciation tax by our Government.

 Buying bonds can be quite affordable and accessible for those who don’t have a lot of money.
 Only a minimum initial investment of RM1,000 and RM100 of subsequent investment is needed to get a piece of the action.
-A bond fund is a collected pool of money by fund managers from retail investors like us, and the accumulated capital pool is used to buy physical bonds as mentioned above.
+A bond fund is a collected pool of money by fund managers from retail investors like us.
+The accumulated capital pool is then used to buy physical bonds as mentioned above.

 3. Equities

 Equities are direct holding of a firm’s share, meaning that you have a stake on the firm’s performance.
-Although compared to other investments, equities can be more expensive and risky, this avenue could potentially provide higher returns; and there may be some investors coming out as victors from the current oil price slump.
-For example, the manufacturing industry are poised to gain from cheaper Ringgit currency which makes exporting to be more attractive.
+Although compared to other investments, equities can be more expensive and risky.

 4. Foreign exchange